 Asset STRATEGY AREA PART A - ASSETS COUNCIL OWNS THAT ARE STRATEGIC ASSETS UNDER SECTION 5 OF THE ACT Equity in Wellington International Airport Limited.
-Economic Development The public rental housing assets held by Council required to Social and Recreation maintain affordable housing as part of its social policy (as a whole).
-PART B - Assets Council has determned to be strategic assets and those that are STRATEGIC GROUP ASSETS, WHICH MAY BE DEALT WITH AS PROVIDED IN PARAGRAPHS 5.4 AND 5.5 ABOVE.
-Waterfront land and assets as a whole held on trust by Wellington Urban Development Waterfront Limited for Council The community centres network as a whole.
+Economic Development The public rental housing assets held by Council required to maintain affordable housing as part of its social policy (as a whole).
+Social and Recreation PART B - Assets Council has determined to be strategic strategic group assets, which may be dealt with as prov above.
+VIDED IN PARAGRAPHS 5.4 AND 5.5 Waterfront land and assets as a whole held on trust by Wellington Waterfront Limited for Council Urban Development The community centres network as a whole.
 Social and Recreation The public rental housing stock as a whole.
 Social and Recreation All cemeteries.
 Social and Recreation Swimming Pool facilities as a whole Social and Recreation The library network as a whole (excluding the buildings).
 Social and Recreation City Archives.
 Cultural Wellbeing Artwork collection (including public art) as a whole.
-Cultural Wellbeing The buildings and collections of the Museum of City and Sea, City Cultural Wellbeing Gallery, Plimmer's Ark Gallery, Colonial Cottage Museum and Wellington Cable Car Museum.
-The Town Hall and Convention Centre complex as a whole.
-Economic Development Reserves lands as a whole, including the Town Belt, land held under Environmental the Reserves Act and land used for parks, gardens, sports fields and recreational areas.
-The sewage collection, treatment and disposal system as a whole, Environmental including the sewer network, pump stations and treatment works.
-The land drainage system as a whole, including the storm water pipe Environmental network, waterways, and retention areas.
-The water supply system as a whole, including reservoirs, pump Environmental stations and reticulation.
-Southern Landfill Environmental Wellington Zoo (improvement and exhibits).
-Environmental The roading network as a whole including the public transport Transport infrastructure system (as a whole, which includes the Lambton Interchange, bus shelters and other bus-related facilities).
+Cultural Wellbeing The buildings and collections of the Museum of City and Sea, City Gallery, Plimmer's Ark Gallery, Colonial Cottage Museum and Wellington Cable Car Museum.
+Cultural Wellbeing The Town Hall and Convention Centre complex as a whole.
+Economic Development Reserves lands as a whole, including the Town Belt, land held under the Reserves Act and land used for parks, gardens, sports fields and recreational areas.
+Environmental The sewage collection, treatment and disposal system as a whole, including the sewer network, pump stations and treatment works.
+Environmental The land drainage system as a whole, including the storm water pipe network, waterways, and retention areas.
+Environmental The water supply system as a whole, including reservoirs, pump stations and reticulation.
+Environmental Quarry Environmental Southern Landfill Environmental Wellington Zoo (improvement and exhibits).
+Environmental The roading network as a whole including the public transport infrastructure system (as a whole, which includes the Lambton Interchange, bus shelters and other bus-related facilities).
+Transport The core data set used to deliver Council services in its entirety.